openstack/governance/reference/charter.rst

 PTL seats are completely renewed every development cycle.
 A separate election is run for each project team.
-The election nomination as well as the voting period should be open for fourteen days (2 weeks for each phase).
+The election nomination as well as the voting period should be open for at least fourteen days (2 or more weeks for each phase).
 These elections are collectively held (from the nomination start date until the voting end date) no later than 2 weeks prior to each cycle final release date (on or before 'R-2' week)

 If a PTL seat is vacated before the end of the cycle for which the individual was elected or after the election (means leaderless project), the TC will